Art Pepper: Personal life

 Pepper lived for many years in the hills of Echo Park, in Los Angeles.
 He became a heroin addict in the 1940s, and his career was interrupted by drug-related prison sentences in 1954–56, 1960–61, 1961–64, and 1964–65; the final two sentences were served in San Quentin.
-While in San Quentin, he played in an ensemble with saxophonist Frank Morgan.
+While in San Quentin, he played in an ensemble with saxophonist Frank Morgan who was also serving a sentence on drug charges.
 In the late 1960s, Pepper spent time in Synanon, a rehabilitation program that turned out to be a cult.

 His autobiography, Straight Life (1980, co-written with his third wife Laurie Pepper), discusses the jazz music world, as well as drug and criminal subcultures of mid-20th century California.
-Among the many anecdotes shared from his life, Pepper boasts of raping a woman while stationed in London during the Second World War (deserved, in his view, because he had shared whiskey and walked several miles with her).
+Among the many anecdotes shared from his life, Pepper describes a sexual encounter with a woman while stationed in London during the Second World War that T.J.
+English says would probably be regarded as rape though the word is not used by Pepper.
 Soon after the publication of this book, director Don McGlynn released the documentary film Art Pepper: Notes from a Jazz Survivor, discussing his life and featuring interviews with both Art and his wife Laurie, as well as footage from a live performance in a Malibu jazz club.
 Laurie Pepper also released an interview to NPR.

 Pepper died of a stroke in Los Angeles on June 15, 1982, aged 56.
 He is interred in the Abbey of the Psalms Mausoleum in the Hollywood Forever Cemetery, Hollywood.